 Awarded funds are intended to help meet educational expenses during University study.
-If the student withdraws, drops out of school, drops below half-time, changes enrollment status, or leaves without notice in any given enrollment period, the student's financial aid award may be reduced or canceled, and the student may be required to return a portion of the aid awarded.
-The student may also be required to refund a portion of the funds disbursed directly to him/her.
+If you withdraw, drop out of school, drop below half-time, change enrollment status, or leave without notice in any given enrollment period, your financial aid award may be reduced or canceled, and you may be required to return a portion of the aid awarded to you.
+You may also be required to refund a portion of the funds disbursed directly to you.
 The amount of the refund is based on formulas established by the Department of Education.
-The student should consult with an advisor at the Student Success Center prior to dropping or withdrawing to avoid unnecessary financial hardship.
+You should consult with an academic advisor prior to dropping or withdrawing to avoid unnecessary financial hardship.